 By area:

-• Asakusa (great for sightseeing): Naritaya, Yoroiya
+- Asakusa (great for sightseeing): Naritaya, Honolu Premier

 By budget:

-• Splurge-worthy (¥1,500+): Gyumon (wagyu ramen)
+- Splurge-worthy (¥1,500+): Gyumon (wagyu ramen)

 By flavor profile:

-• Classic Tokyo shoyu: Naritaya, Yoroiya
+- Classic Tokyo shoyu: Naritaya

-• Southeast Asian twist: Ayam-Ya
+- Southeast Asian twist: Ayam-Ya

-• Beef-forward: Gyumon
+- Beef-forward: Gyumon

 If you're new to ramen entirely, we recommend starting with Naritaya or Ayam-Ya — both deliver an authentic ramen experience in a welcoming, English-friendly environment.
-For a deeper dive into Tokyo's overall ramen scene, see our guide to the best ramen in Tokyo.

 FAQ

-Is there halal ramen in Tokyo?
+- Is there halal ramen in Tokyo?

-How do I know if a ramen shop is truly halal?
+- How do I know if a ramen shop is truly halal?

-Look for official halal certification displayed at the entrance or ask to see the certificate.
+- Look for official halal certification displayed at the entrance or ask to see the certificate.
 Shops certified by organizations like JHRA (Japan Halal Restaurant Association) undergo regular inspections.
 When in doubt, ask staff directly — most halal-friendly shops are accustomed to these questions.

-Can I find halal tonkotsu ramen in Tokyo?
+- Can I find halal tonkotsu ramen in Tokyo?

-Traditional tonkotsu ramen uses pork bone broth, so it's not halal by definition.
+- Traditional tonkotsu ramen uses pork bone broth, so it's not halal by definition.
 However, shops like Honolu have developed chicken-based broths that closely replicate the rich, creamy texture of tonkotsu.
 The result is surprisingly close to the original.

-What is the average price of halal ramen in Tokyo?
+- What is the average price of halal ramen in Tokyo?

-Most halal ramen bowls cost between ¥900 and ¥1,300 (roughly $6–$9 USD).
+- Most halal ramen bowls cost between ¥900 and ¥1,300 (roughly $6–$9 USD).
 This is comparable to regular ramen prices in Tokyo.
 Wagyu beef ramen at specialty shops like Gyumon will run higher, around ¥1,500–¥2,500.

-Do halal ramen shops in Tokyo have English menus?
+- Do halal ramen shops in Tokyo have English menus?

-Most halal ramen shops catering to tourists and the international community offer English menus, often with photos.
+- Most halal ramen shops catering to tourists and the international community offer English menus, often with photos.
 Naritaya, Ayam-Ya, and Honolu all have full English menus.
 Even at shops with limited English, staff are generally helpful and patient.

-Are halal ramen shops in Tokyo open late?
+- Are halal ramen shops in Tokyo open late?

-Most halal ramen shops close between 21:00 and 22:00.
+- Most halal ramen shops close between 21:00 and 22:00.
 Unlike some conventional ramen shops that stay open past midnight, halal options tend to have earlier closing times.
 Plan your visit accordingly, especially if you're coming from evening activities.

 Plan your halal ramen adventure in Tokyo